UK says more deadly drone strikes possible, despite criticism

 The opposition Labour Party said the decision should be subject to an independent review, and asked for more information on the legal advice the government had received.

-Jeremy Corbyn, an anti-war protester and the favourite to be named as Labour's next leader on Saturday, said the decision needed to be given "urgent consideration".
+Jeremy Corbyn, an anti-war protester and the favorite to be named as Labour's next leader on Saturday, said the decision needed to be given "urgent consideration".

 Fallon declined to give further details on what evidence they had found of plots against Britain or how many other targets it had identified that could be attacked in the same way.